vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 Extra calls will be made to the Kubernetes API to lookup dynamic OAuth clients.
 No performance impact is foreseen.

+Bcrypt operations are very expensive in practice.
+Having the Supervisor perform lots of bcrypt operations to authenticate dynamic clients at the token endpoint will increase the resource requirements of the Supervisor when dynamic clients are in use (even with a reasonable selection of bcrypt's cost parameter).
+The increase will be proportional to the number of users authenticating and refreshing their sessions using dynamic clients (i.e. webapps).

 #### Observability Considerations

 The usual error messages and log statements will be included for the new features similar to what is already